Some best dragon fruit varieties for commercial grow are:

 Sometimes, there may little or no pollen in the pollen sacs.
 Growers pollinate them using Lisa or Sugar Dragon pollen.

-If you're growing them in a consistently hot climate (over 100F/37.8C), they may get sunburned.
+If you're growing them in a consistently hot climate (over 100F/37.8C) on days continuously, they may get sunburned.
 If it is too cold (below 32F/0C), they might also be damaged.
 These beauties are sensitive to heat & cold.

 In some areas, they may suffer from chlorosis, the yellowing of leaves.
 People tackle this by grafting them on stronger, more resilient rootstocks.
 In normal weather conditions, American Beauty should do fine.